enham/redhatgov.github.io/content/workshops/eap_migration/database.md

 ### Data Sources in JBoss EAP

 Most Java EE applications involve a database that contains the information users need to access.
 A data source is a facility provided by an application server that is responsible for accessing databases without providing sensitive information, such as credentials and the database location, to an application.
+There are also additional benefits like the ability to pool connections.
 To connect to a database, the application uses a name bound to the data source via the application server.
 For a Java EE application server, the name is defined by the Java Naming and Directory Interface (JNDI) specification.

 Data sources are configured through the Data Source Subsystem.
 Declaring a new data source consists of two separate steps:
 1. Installing the JDBC driver for a particular database server.